csegura/llamapilot/README.md

 ## LlamaPilot

-Still working this tools lets you use your own llama.cpp server to do the work
+**Still working** This tool lets you use your own llama.cpp server to do the work

-This Visual Studio Code extension allows you to use the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.

 ## Sponsors